q335r49/microviche/README.md

 ####The Map

 Press **F10,o** to open the map.
-Each map grid is 1 split x 45 lines and is navigated much like in vim itself.
-Some basic cutting and pasting options are also provided.
+The map is split into grids representing **1 split x 45 lines** or the plane and is navigated much like vim, via *h*, *i*, *k*, *l*.
+Some basic cutting and pasting options are also provided under the familiar keys.
 The complete list of commands is:

 Key | Action
 --- | ---